We are now booking tours! Please email firstname.lastname@example.org to schedule.

-The Exchange District is one of the most iconic and vibrant neighbourhoods in Winnipeg.
-This National Historic Site features an exceptional collection of heritage buildings built between 1880 and 1920.
-Nicknamed the “Chicago of the North”, the Exchange features massive stone and brick warehouses, elegant terracotta-clad buildings, narrow angled streets as well as cobblestone paths and alleyways.
+A National Historic Site, the Exchange District features an exceptional collection of heritage buildings built between 1880 and 1920—all tucked away within a small 20-block area.
+Nicknamed the “Chicago of the North”, the neighbourhood features massive stone and brick warehouses, elegant terracotta-clad buildings, narrow angled streets as well as cobblestone paths and alleyways.

 On our guided walking tours, knowledgeable and dynamic tour guides examine legends of power, corruption and heroism all while you enjoy an exceptional collection of architecture.
 A must-see for visitors and locals!

 The stories of the people and architecture that shaped Winnipeg.

 Cost: $10 per person, $5 discount for children and students (must have student ID)

 Call or email to book your tour between 10 am and 4 pm Monday through Saturday.
 We meet near the archway at Bijou Patio located at 492 Main Street.
 Walkups welcome depending on tour guide availability.
 Tours are dog-friendly!